-As of September 30 2023, The Company's Managing Board (the MB) features five members, including:
+As of December 31 2023, The Company's Managing Board (the MB) features five members, including:

 - Ivan Zhitianov Chairman of the MB and Executive Director;

 - Teodor Dobrev member of the MB;

 - Orlin Rusev member of the MB;

 - Nikoleta Stanailova member of the MB;

-- Gojko Martinovic member of the MB.
+- Desislava Torozova member of the MB (elected in this capacity in substitution of Gojko Martinovic as per SB resolution from December 15 2023).

-As of September 30 2023, the Company's Supervisory Board (the SB) features three members, including:
+As of December 31 2023, the Company's Supervisory Board (the SB) features three members, including:

-- Hans van Houwelingen Chairman of the SB (elected in this capacity on an SB meeting from September 18 2023 after being reelected as an independent member on an extraordinary GMS held on August 28 2023); - Florian Huth Vice-chairman of the SB (elected in this capacity on an SB meeting from September 18 2023 after being elected as a member on an extraordinary GMS held on August 28 2023);
+• Wolfgang Ebberman - Chairman of the SB (elected in this capacity in substitution for Hans van Houwelingen as per SB resolution from November 30 2023 after being elected as an independent member in substitution of Boris Nemsic on an extraordinary GMS held on November 21 2023);

-- Lyubomir Mihaylov Minchev member of the SB (elected in this capacity on an extraordinary GMS held on August 28 2023); - William Anthony Bowater Russell independent member of the SB (elected in this capacity on an extraordinary GMS held on August 28 2023); - Boris Nemsic independent member of the SB (reelected in this capacity on an extraordinary GMS held on August 28 2023).
+- Florian Huth Vice-chairman of the SB (elected in this capacity on an SB meeting from September 18 2023 after being elected as a member on an extraordinary GMS held on August 28 2023); - Hans van Houwelingen independent member of the SB (reelected in this capacity on an extraordinary GMS held on August 28 2023); - William Anthony Bowater Russell independent member of the SB (elected in this capacity on an extraordinary GMS held on August 28 2023); - Ivo Evgeniev member of the SB (elected in this capacity in substitution for Lyubomir Minchev on an extraordinary GMS held on November 21 2023).